 What’s a warehouse manager to do?
 Consider a flex labor strategy.
-That means designing your operations to be managed by a few core, full-time employees, then scale up at peak times (daily and/or seasonally) with part-time or temporary labor to handle periods of high demand.
+That means designing your operations to be managed by a few core, full-time, well paid employees, then scale up at peak times (daily and/or seasonally) with part-time or temporary labor to handle periods of high demand.

 Key to making flex labor work, however, is automation.
 With an automated storage and retrieval system (ASRS) in place—such as Vertical Buffer Modules, Vertical Lift Modules, Vertical Carousel Modules or Horizonal Carousel Modules—you can gain a dramatic uptick in worker productivity for higher throughput with fewer associates.

 Realize a Productivity Boost with Automation